tharumbun/sandbox/src/data/blog/ricoh-griiix-review.md

 ---
 *As an Amazon Associate I earn from qualifying purchases.*

-My first digital camera was a Nikon D60.
-Before that, I had a Nikon film camera that my father gave me for my first flight to Europe.
+"The best camera is the one that's with you."
+Some say the Ricoh GR IIIx is like a pen that fits your hand.
+As a GRist, I'm very happy to share my thoughts on this little point-and-shoot camera that could.

+Straight out of the box, the Ricoh GR IIIx feels very solid and minimal.
+It slips easily into my jeans pocket, yet inside this understated shell lies a sharp 26.1mm equivalent lens (40mm in full-frame terms) and an APS-C sensor.
+That combo immediately appealed to me—especially given my passion for street photography—offering a natural perspective that's a bit tighter than the wider GR III (28mm in full-frame).

 ## Ricoh GR IIIx Review: A Compact Street Shooter in Bangkok and Ayutthaya

 After spending some quality time with the **[Ricoh GR IIIx](https://www.amazon.com/dp/B09GL1L694?tag=thrm08-20)**, I feel ready to share my thoughts about this compact yet powerful camera.
 If you're considering a portable camera for travel, street, or everyday photography, the GR IIIx deserves serious attention.

-### First Impressions

-Straight out of the box, the Ricoh GR IIIx feels discreet, solid, and minimal.
-It slips easily into my jacket pocket, yet inside this understated shell lies a sharp 26.1mm equivalent (40mm in full-frame terms) lens and an APS-C sensor.
-That combo immediately appealed to me—especially for street photography—offering a natural perspective that's a bit tighter than the wider GR III.

 ### Using It in Thailand: Bangkok & Ayutthaya